A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Uniqueness of characteristics and uniqueness for the PDE

 \section{Uniqueness of characteristics and uniqueness for the PDE}

 The aim of this section is to apply Theorem \ref{thm:lifting} to relate uniqueness of the characteristics with uniqueness of solutions for the continuity equation with given initial data and minimal total variation.
+Throughout the section $\Om \subset \R^d$ with $d \geq 1$ is the closure of a bounded domain.
+We denote $X_\Om:=(0,1)\times \Om$.
+Moreover $\car_\Om$ denotes the set defined at \eqref{eq:narr}, equipped with the distance $\D$ at \eqref{distance_sup}.
+We remind the reader that $(\car_V,\D)$ is a complete metric space (Proposition \ref{prop:complete}).
+Let $v \colon X_\Om \rightarrow \R^d$ and $g \colon X_\Om \rightarrow \R$ be measurable maps and recall the definition of $\Ha_\Om^{v,g}$ at \eqref{def:havg}, i.e., the set of regular characteristics of the ODEs system \eqref{ODE1}-\eqref{ODE2}.
+Also recall the definition of $\Ha_\Om^1$ at \eqref{eq:defh1} Finally, we define the following set